 Zebrafish vs. Ewing’s Sarcoma

-James Amatruda, M.D., Ph.D., Assistant Professor of Pediatrics, has received generous support from Curing Kids’ Cancer and Kevin’s Ewing’s Sarcoma Fund for his research on Ewing’s sarcoma, a form of bone cancer found in children and adolescents.
+James Amatruda, M.D., Ph.D., Associate Professor of Pediatrics, has received generous support from Curing Kids’ Cancer and Kevin’s Ewing’s Sarcoma Fund for his research on Ewing’s sarcoma, a form of bone cancer found in children and adolescents.
 He is using an innovative zebrafish genetic system to understand how the Ewing’s Sarcoma protein EWS-FLI1 turns a normal cell into a cancer cell.

 After losing their 9-year-old son Killian to leukemia, Grainne and Clay Owen founded Curing Kids’ Cancer in 2004 to support novel research and treatments for childhood cancer.
 "I just couldn't stand by and watch more children and their families go through the agony that we faced," Mrs. Owen said.
 "We have to find the most promising treatments for pediatric cancer and bring them from the laboratory to the bedside."